 "What Scott Brown said today is so offensive to me and my family after what we went through," Jackson said.
 "He's sunk to a new low."

 A member of the Democratic wing of the Democratic party, and a fan of Howard Dean who thinks Neoliberal (DLC Type) Economics sucks.

 Mechanical Engineer with a background in defense, electronics packaging, medical & food equipment, transportation, and manufacturing.

-am currently catless, and not happy about this have recently acquired two cats, a tortoise shell tabby and a black cat who keep me on my toes.
+I have two cats, a black cat, and a gray and white semi-long hair kitten, who keep me on my toes.

 I am a Jew and a Zionist, who is married to a woman with exquisitely bad taste in men, and I have two remarkable children with her.

 It's a posting ground for my more-or-less annual personal newsletter, 40 Years in the Desert.(PDF's available at link)

 I find that if I wait until year's end I miss stuff from earlier in the year.

 40 Years is put out the old fashioned way, it's printed out on ledger sized paper with 4 pages and mailed to people, total circulation of about 100.